KimRass/CRAFT/README.md

 - Our framework, referred to as CRAFT for Character Region Awareness For Text detection, is designed with a convolutional neural network producing the character region score and affinity score.
 The region score is used to localize individual characters in the image, and the affinity score is used to group each character into a single instance.
 - The final output has two channels as score maps: the region score and the affinity score.
 ## Inference
+- The final output has two channels as score maps: the region score and the affinity score.
 - *At the inference stage, the final output can be delivered in various shapes, such as word boxes or character boxes, and further polygons*.
 - Inference
   - <img src="https://miro.medium.com/max/1400/1*_EyygIYQyQPqUk-w-OaKjw.png" width="400">